 1204.
 1d Mulready letter sheet, stereo obscured by wax seal, uprated by an almost 4-margined 1d red imperf.

 From Salisbury to Pontefract, three strikes of the black Salisbury cross:

 two on the 1d red Contrary to Regulations.

 Salisbury date stamp for November 11th 1842 and a receiving Pontefract cds for SUNDAY November 13th 1842.

 Rockoff and Jackson in ‘The Maltese Cross Cancellations of GB and Ireland’,

-record only one other Salisbury cross on a Mulready and this has not been uprated with a 1d red.
+record only one other Salisbury cross on a Mulready and that not uprated with a 1d red.

 We cannot recall seeing another such Mulready with date stamps of the place of origin and destination on the front.

-Some creasing but an attractive example; priced by Gibbons at £14,500.
+Some creasing but an attractive and rare example; priced by Gibbons at £14,500.

 1840 usage of the 2d Letter Sheet